We were born with Two Strikes against us: Being a woman and being Black.

 Aladrian C. Wetzel*

-Aladrian C. Wetzel is a Baltimore born actress, playwright, producer, and director.
-She received a BS in Mechanical Engineering from the University of Delaware and a MS in Management from the University of Maryland Global Campus.
-By day she is a mild mannered Project Manager, by night she is an active patron and cheerleader of the Baltimore theatre community.
-In addition to her role as Executive Director of TSTC, Aladrian is a writer for the Baltimore Independent Theater Review (B.I.T.R) Sisters blog, a staff member for Fells Point Corner Theatre and an advisory member of the hip-hop Shakespeare company Fools and Madmen.
-Two Strikes Theatre Collective is her contribution to the community by encouraging Black womxn to be active participants in telling stories that reflect themselves.
+Aladrian C. Wetzel is a Baltimore-born actress, playwright, producer, and director.
+She received a B.S. in Mechanical Engineering from the University of Delaware and a M.S. in Management from the University of Maryland Global Campus.
+By day she is a mild-mannered Project Manager, by night she is an active patron and cheerleader of the Baltimore theatre community.
+In addition to her role as Executive Director of TSTC, Aladrian is a staff member at Fells Point Corner Theatre and an advisory member of the hip-hop Shakespeare company Fools and Madmen.
+Two Strikes Theatre Collective is her contribution to the community--it is her hope that TSTC encourages Black women to be active participants in telling stories that reflect themselves.

 Mistress of Play Development

 Christen Cromwell is a theatre artist from Baltimore, MD with 20 years of experience.
 She earned her B.A. in Film & Media Studies, with a minor in Theatre Arts & Studies from The Johns Hopkins University.
 After becoming passionate about equity in education, she earned her M.A.T. in Secondary English and Theatre Education.
 Her resume includes acting, directing, and writing credits in theatre and film, primarily comedy.
 She currently teaches English and Theater for Baltimore County Public Schools.